 March Madness officially tips off tomorrow with the First Four games in Dayton before the round of 64 begins on Thursday.
 In this post, we’ll look at each team’s chance of advancing and winning the national title.
 We’ll also look at who was help and hurt most by how the committee seeded the tournament.

 As always, the code and data for this post are available on my Github page.

-The team ratings come from my sports analytics website, Hawklytics.
-Using the composite ratings, we can calculate the probability of any team beating another using the Log-5 formula.
+Using the composite ratings (based off of Elo ratings and adjusted efficiencies), we can calculate the probability of any team beating another using the Log-5 formula.
 Using those probabilities, we can calculate the probability of any team advancing to each round.

 Round by Round Probabilities

 bracket2017 %>% select(Seed, School, Region, Round_3:Champion) %>% knitr::kable(digits = 3, col.names = gsub("_", " ", colnames(.)), align = "c", booktabs = TRUE)